ROCm/hipSOLVER/docs/source/userguide_usage.rst

 Arguments not referenced by rocSOLVER
 --------------------------------------

-- Unlike cuSOLVER, rocSOLVER does not provide information on invalid arguments in its `info` arguments, though it will provide info on singularities and algorithm convergence.
-As a result, the `info` argument of many functions will not be referenced or altered by the rocSOLVER backend, excepting those that provide info on singularities or convergence.
+- Unlike cuSOLVER, rocSOLVER functions do not provide information on invalid arguments in the `info` parameter, though they will provide info on singularities and algorithm convergence.
+Hence, when using the rocSOLVER backend, `info` will always return a value >= 0.
+In those cases where a rocSOLVER function does not accept `info` as an argument, hipSOLVER will set it to zero.

 - The `niters` argument of :ref:`hipsolverXXgels <gels>` and :ref:`hipsolverXXgesv <gesv>` is not referenced by the rocSOLVER backend; there is no iterative refinement currently implemented in rocSOLVER.